Weekdays, 4:30AM - 9AM & 11AM - 12:30PM

-Eric Kahnert is a morning anchor for KFMB-TV in San Diego, California.
+Eric Kahnert is a veteran journalist and morning anchor for KFMB-TV in San Diego, California.

-Prior to joining News 8 in 2017, Eric held main anchor duties at KMGH, the ABC affiliate in Denver, Colorado, where he received multiple Emmy® awards for anchoring and reporting.
+Prior to joining News 8, Eric was the main evening anchor at KMGH, the ABC affiliate in Denver, Colorado, where he received multiple Emmy awards for anchoring and reporting.
 Viewers turned to Eric for some of Colorado's biggest news, investigative, weather and sports stories, including the Aurora theater shooting trial, and numerous destructive and deadly storms and wildfires.
 Eric also served as weekend anchor at KUSA, the NBC affiliate in Denver, where his live reports were featured on Dateline NBC and CNN.
 He also anchored at KSTP, the ABC affiliate in Minneapolis, Minnesota, where he grew up.

 Dedicated to serving the community, Eric is proud of his partnership with Special Olympics.
-He is one of the first journalists in the country to mentor and train two developmentally disabled adults to become on-air local news reporters.
+He is the first journalist in the country to mentor and train two developmentally disabled adults to become on-air local news reporters.
 He also produced a weekly franchise raising awareness among teenagers and adults on the deadly effects of distracted driving.
 Eric is heavily involved with MDA San Diego as a fundraiser, organizer, and emcee of various events.
 In 2018, Eric launched a community-driven campaign called, Change It Up, featuring inspirational San Diegans going above and beyond to help the community.

-Eric and his wife, Allison, enjoy trying new things around San Diego with their three young children.
-When he's not enjoying quality family time or volunteering, you'll catch him playing hockey or stuck in a sand trap while attempting to play a round of golf.
+Eric and his wife, Allison, enjoy trying new foods, hiking spots, and beaches around San Diego with their three young children.
+When he's not enjoying quality family time or volunteering, you'll catch him playing hockey or stuck in a sand trap while attempting to play golf.